You can make a difference to the children in our program this Easter by making a donation.

 This year our goal is to raise $100,000 to support the work of the Time for Kids program.
 Your generosity will go a long way to help us reach this goal.

-Our emphasis is on early intervention by providing support and positive role modelling to children living with social disadvantage by connecting children with carers and mentors who can offer them a break from their complex daily lives, and give them opportunities that they may not otherwise have.
+Our emphasis is on early intervention by providing support and positive role modelling to children living within complex home environments.
+Time for Kids connect children with carers and mentors who can offer them a break from their complex daily lives, and give them opportunities that they may not otherwise have.

 You can support our children this Easter by making a monetary donation.
 Your financial donation will help secure and grow the program so that we can offer more children our support.
 Please help us to realise our goal of raising $100,000 this year.